Christopher Gore MBACP (accred), Msc, BA, Dip.

 I completed a 3 year Masters Degree in Psychodynamic Counselling and Psychotherapy in 2003.
 Before, during and after my training I participated in my own personal therapy in Psychoanalytical Psychotherapy and Psychoanalysis to deepen my theoretical knowledge and further my own personal development.
 This has enabled me to be more psychologically present as a therapist.

 I became a BACP accredited therapist in 2007 and in 2012 underwent further training in Group Supervision at the Institute of Group Analysis.
 I regularly attend professional development training courses and events to maintain, improve and broaden my clinical knowledge and skills.
 For example recently attending a Psychosexual conference at the Tavistock Institute and a Group Analytical conference on Hate, Terrorism and fundamentalism.
+I continue to update my knowledge and skills regarding my couple work at the Tavistock Institute by attending CPD courses and the summer school.

 Types of Clients:

-I offer individual Counselling or Psychotherapy to:
+I offer individual and couple Counselling or Psychotherapy to:

 Adolescents 14 – 25 years